House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Clamp Style

-Have you read our reviews, you may have noticed that there are two main clamp styles self-clamping and brands that use C-clamps or other clamps to hold the straightedge in place.
-Self-clamping straight edge tools are becoming more popular because they are much easier to use than the traditional C-clamp type.
-What the clamp built into the straightedge, it’s easier to line up more accurately because you don’t need to reach for and install a C-clamp, which gives the straightedge plenty of time to move out of place.
+You may have noticed that there are two main clamp styles: self-clamping and brands that use C-clamps or other clamps to hold the straightedge in place.
+Self-clamping straight-edge tools are becoming more popular because they are much easier to use than the traditional C-clamp type.

-Most of our reviews are for self-clamping straight edge tools, but we tried to mention those that required another type of clamp.
+With the clamp built into the straightedge, it’s easier to line up more accurately because you don’t need to reach for and install a C-clamp, which gives the straightedge plenty of time to move out of place.
+Most of our reviews are for self-clamping straight-edge tools, but we tried to mention those that required another type of clamp.

 Clamp Strength

-If you are not using C-clamps to lock your straightedge in place, the quality of the clamp and strength of the hold becomes a critical part of the tool.
-If your clamps slip while you’re cutting, they can prevent you from creating a straight line.
-Slipping clamps can also allow parts of your product to come apart, or they can enable the straightedge to slide.
+If you are not using C-clamps to lock your straightedge in place, the quality of the clamp and the strength of the hold becomes a critical part of the tool.
+If your clamps slip while cutting, they can prevent you from creating a straight line.

 Length

-The next thing you’ll need to concern yourself with when choosing a straight edge clamp is the length.
-Most straight edge clamps come in 24, 36, and 50-inch lengths, but some can reach 100 inches or more.
-The size you need depends on the maximum length of wood you intend to cut, but keep in mind that a straight edge made of multiple pieces tends to flex.
-Flexing mostly affects 100-inch straight edges because they are typically two 50-inch pieces.
-Only high-quality brands can provide stability in multi-piece designs, and we tried to mention any brands that allowed flexing to occur in our reviews.
+The next thing you’ll need to consider when choosing a straight-edge clamp is the length.
+Most straight-edge clamps come in 24, 36, and 50-inch lengths, but some can reach 100 inches or more.
+The size you need depends on the maximum length of wood you intend to cut, but remember that a straight edge made of multiple pieces tends to flex.

 man using Bora 100″ WTX Edge Clamps